Renters Insurance Cost

 Imagine your apartment burns down, and you lose everything.
 How much money would it take to replace all your possessions?
 That includes your furniture, electronics, clothing, kitchen supplies, and jewelry.
 Most people would need somewhere between $10,000 and $20,000 to get back on their feet, but how many people have that kind of money sitting around?
-In fact, a recent study from the Federal Reserve found that 4 in 10 Americans couldn’t afford an unexpected $400 expense, let alone a $10,000 disaster.
-That’s where renters insurance comes in.
+In fact, a recent study from the Federal Reserve found that 4 in 10 Americans could not afford an unexpected $400 expense, let alone a $10,000 disaster.
+That is where renters insurance comes in.

 What is Renters Insurance?

 Renters insurance covers the cost to replace your personal possessions if your property is damaged or you are robbed.
 You are also protected in case someone is injured in your apartment.
 Additionally, if you can not live in your residence for a certain amount of time, renters insurance pays for a hotel room.

 The bottom line is that it is a must-have financial product.
 The premiums are so small compared to the amount of protection offered that it is really a no-brainer.